Department Imaging Physics

 We want to achieve faster and automated imaging so that an entire tumour or an organ like the brain can be imaged in a “Google Maps” like fashion.

-We extract information out of the data with computational methods for label-free prediction of fluorescence and automated segmentation.
-We focus on correlative light and electron microscopy (CLEM) as well as large volume EM using multibeam SEM.
+We extract information out of the data with computational methods like automated segmentation.
+We are interested in techniques like correlative light and electron microscopy (CLEM) as well as large volume EM using multibeam SEM.

 Kievits, Arent J., Duinkerken, B. H. Peter, Lane, Ryan, de Heus, Cecilia, van Beijeren Bergen en Henegouwen, Daan, Höppener, Tibbe, Wolters, Anouk H. G., Liv, Nalan, Giepmans, Ben N. G. and Hoogenboom, Jacob P..
 “FAST-EM array tomography: a workflow for multibeam volume electron microscopy” Methods in Microscopy, vol. 1, no. 1, 2024, pp. 49-64. https://doi.org/10.1515/mim-2024-0005